Our sensor principle for your measurements

 Operating temperature range of the torque sensor

-The components of the sensor are chosen to meet most industrial requirements from -40 °C to 105 °C.
+The components of the sensor are selected to meet most industrial requirements from -40°C to 105°C.

 Operating temperature range of the torque sensor

-The components of the sensor are chosen to meet most industrial requirements from -40 °C to 105 °C.
+The components of the sensor are selected to meet most industrial requirements from -40°C to 105°C.

-Coating the test object surface with chrome / lacquer
+Coating the surface of the test object with chrome/paint

-Coatings, oil, rust or dust generally have no influence on the measurement result.
+Coatings, oil, rust, or dust fundamentally do not influence the measurement result.

-However, these factors must be examined in customer-specific tests on the customer wave and the specific application.
+However, the influencing factors must be examined in customer-specific tests on the customer's shaft and the specific application.

 Learn more